brendanhasz/github-io-blog-template/README.md

 8. Replace `/assets/img/blog_og_image.png` with image you'd like displayed when people share a link to your blog (e.g. on twitter, linkedin, etc)

-9. Replace `/assets/files/resume.pdf` and `/assets/files/cv.pdf` with your resume/cv (or delete em).
+9. Replace `/assets/files/resume.pdf` with your resume (or delete it).

 10. Delete the example blog posts in `_posts` and replace with your first blog post(s)! (see below)